 Ready to Help?

 Getting to Tomorrow is a project of Canadian Drug Policy Coalition (CDPC).
 Sign up for CDPC's newsletter to get updates on Canadian drug policy and learn how you can take action to create change.

-The goal is to bring together leaders from diverse sectors of society (business, government, healthcare, law enforcement) and build multi-sectoral alliances within communities that are empowered and driven to address the overdose crisis together—to catalyze a sense of collaborative possibility through a shared understanding and purpose.
+Getting to Tomorrow will bring together leaders from diverse sectors of society (business, government, health care, law enforcement) to find shared understanding and meaning that will catalyze a sense of collaborative possibility through a shared purpose.

-More specifically, Getting to Tomorrow: Ending the Overdose Crisis will accomplish the following:
+More specifically, Getting to Tomorrow: Ending the Overdose Crisis aims to accomplish the following: